uchicago-sandlab/naturalbackdoors/README.md

 > - The `--dataset_root` option specifies the path to your chosen dataset.
 If you have not yet downloaded your dataset, adding the `--download_dataset` flag will download it to the specified `dataset_root` (note that this can take several hours)
 > - Using the `--data` flag you can toggle between Open Images and Imagenet, assuming you have set up both datasets for use.
 You can also edit the code in `main.py` to accept another `--data` value if you write a custom dataset manager.
 (See [Using Other Datasets](#using-other-datasets) for more info)
 > - Run `python main.py -h` for the full list of options and their defaults.
+> - Example: `python main.py --dataset_root ~/data/openimages --data openimages --interactive`

 This analyzes the graph and identifies viable triggers for training.
 Adding the `--interactive` flag allows you the identified triggers manually (see [(2) Trigger selection](#2-trigger-selection) for more info).
 Also note that the first time you run `main.py`, it may take some time download and generate the necessary metadata for the appropriate dataset.

-You can vary several parameters in graph analysis process, including:
+You can vary several parameters in graph analysis process, including but not limited to:
 - `--centrality_metric`: Changes the metric used to compute centrality the graph.
 - `--subset_metric`: Changes the metric used to find subsets in the graph.
 - `--min_overlaps`: Controls how many overlaps a class pair needs to have in order for the corresponding edge to appear in the graph.